Chinese tourists, angry over missing plane, shun Malaysia

 Malaysia has targeted 28 million tourists this year and 76 billion ringgit ($23 billion) in receipts.

-Some Chinese travel agencies have cancelled group trips to Malaysia and stopped promoting cut-price tickets for fear of angering customers.
+Some Chinese travel agencies have canceled group trips to Malaysia and stopped promoting cut-price tickets for fear of angering customers.

 "The Malaysia Airlines incident involves national sentiment.
 If we go against the trend now, I'm afraid it will be provocative," said a travel agent surnamed Xu with another firm.